rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  billions of people.
-A natural distribution of sovereigns also avoids the oligarchies we see within modern fiat.
+A natural distribution of sovereigns also avoids the oligarchies we see in modern fiat.

 A Bitcoin standard, even with
  the technology as is,